 Instructions

-1. Heat oil in a big pot over medium heat, and add the onion, garlic, poblanos and jalapeno, stirring occasionally, letting the onions get golden, about 5 minutes.
+1. Saute: Heat oil in a big pot over medium heat, and add the onion, garlic, poblanos and jalapeno, stirring occasionally, letting the onions get golden, about 5 minutes.

-2. Add the broccoli, broth, water, bay leaf, coriander, oregano, salt, and pepper.
+2. Simmer: Add the broccoli, broth, water, bay leaf, coriander, oregano, salt, and pepper.
 The liquid should just cover the veggies.
 Cover, bring to a boil, turn heat down and simmer gently until broccoli is tender, about 10-12. minutes.
 Turn heat off and remove bay leaf.

-4. Cover tightly with blender lid and kitchen towel, holding it down firmly, when you start the motor (on the lowest setting, working up gradually) to prevent a blender “explosion”.
+3. Blend: Place roughly 1 cup of the broccoli and 1 cup of broth into a blender.
+Let cool 5 minutes.
+Add the cashews and nutritional yeast.
+Cover tightly with blender lid and kitchen towel, holding it down firmly, when you start the motor (on the lowest setting, working up gradually) to prevent a blender "explosion".
 Blend until silky smooth.
+Add one more cup of broccoli and one more cup of broth.
+Blend again until silky smooth.

-6. To the blender, add 1-2 big handfuls of fresh baby spinach for that extra vibrant “green” color, and blend until fully incorporated and smooth.
+4. Add spinach: To the blender, add 1-2 big handfuls of fresh baby spinach for that extra vibrant "green" color, and blend until fully incorporated and smooth.

-8. Taste for salt, heat, and acid.
+6. Season: Taste for salt, heat, and acid.
 Add a little squeeze of lime if you like, or extra chili flakes or more pepper.
 For extra “cheesy” flavor add another tablespoon of nutritional yeast.

-10. Garnish with fresh cilantro or scallions or a wedge of lime.
+8. Garnish with fresh cilantro or scallions or a wedge of lime.

 Notes